Khruba Siwichai: Temple constructions

-Khruba Siwichai became the new abbot of Wat Ban Pang after the former abbot, Khruba Khattiya, passed away.
+Khruba Siwichai became the new abbot of Wat Ban Pang after the former abbot, Khruba Khattiya, died.
 Soon after, he began building a new temple and finished it in 1904, naming it Wat Sri Don Chai Sai Mun Bun Rueng even though villagers still referred to it as a Wat Ban Pang.
 This new temple was but the beginning of a career involving the repair and construction of more than one hundred religious and non-religious projects such as temples, roads, and bridges.
 Some of his more renowned monuments were temples on the top of Doi Suthep, the Suan Dok temple in Chiang Mai and the reliquary at the Camthewi temple in Lamphun.
 Villagers were urged to donate their money and labor as an act of merit (bun).
 Nationally known Buddhist monk and writer Phikkhu Panyanantha described Khruba Siwichai as a monk not of rank, but of the people and gained massive popular support and the status of a ton bun (holy men).
 A highly respected northern Thai monk writes:

 Khruba Siwichai had done many good deeds to Buddhism.
 His goodness could hardly fade away from northern people' minds and especially for his many construction and renovation works.
 It seems that there were no other monks in this region who had done such thing like Khruba Siwichai.

 The Khruba's charismatic, and often rebellious, personality increased his reputation and influence.
 Many began to ascribe the title of bodhisatta with miraculous powers.
 Early biographies report that the renovated Wat Phra Singha temple was constructed with the help of angels as the workers who were constructing the temple found pots full of gold.
 Other accounts suggest that when working in any weather conditions they did not get hot or wet.
 Khruba consistently denied having these special powers, but his public ascription as a bodhisatta remained.